 Christ Church Cathedral is the parish church for Anglicans on the north side of Grafton, and its origins go back to 1842 when a small wooden church was erected on the site.

-Now the Cathedral is a landmark in the city of Grafton and attracts visitors from far and wide every day.
+Now the Cathedral is a landmark in Grafton’s city and attracts visitors from far and wide every day.
 A natural green space in the heart of the Central Business District and government precinct, the Cathedral offers a place for quiet and peaceful reflection where people of all faiths and people of no faith are welcome.

-The precinct include the historical Cathedral and Hunt Hall, two nineteenth century cottages, a book shop and an OpShop.
+The precinct includes the historical Cathedral and Hunt Hall, two nineteenth-century cottages, a book shop and an OpShop.
 The cathedral Bookshop hosts periodic exhibitions of coins, manuscripts and other historical materials.